-Wellbore strengthening can be achieved by utilizing stress cage pill theory through drilling mud in the wellbore using bridging particles (marble and graphite) and an ultra low fluid loss mud system.
-This theory is considered as a solution for Lost Circulation Problem.
+Wellbore strengthening can be achieved by utilizing stress cage pill theory through drilling mud types in the wellbore using bridging particles (marble and graphite) and an ultra-low fluid loss mud system.
+This theory is considered as a solution for the Lost Circulation Problem.

 How To Achieve Wellbore Strengthen By Stress Cage Theory ?

 Below steps will explain how this mechanism go:

 - Short fractures are deliberately allowed to form at the wellbore wall.

 - The bridging particles and a mud filter cake rapidly form at the fracture mouths.

 - The fractures are then propped open by the bridging particles (marble) and ultra low fluid loss filter cake prevents fluid invasion across the mouths of the bridged fractures.